GraphiQL

 Show GraphiQL Explorer – Lists the types and fields available in your GraphQL schema.

-You can visually construct your GraphQL queries by interacting with your schema.
-Instead of manually typing out the entire query, you:
+Build GraphQL queries visually by interacting with the schema instead of typing the entire query:

 -